deeplearninc/relaax/README.md

     * [Walkers, Landar & Racing](https://gym.openai.com/envs##box2d)
     * ant others, see the full list [there](https://gym.openai.com/envs)

-To see how ot works you should clone this repo and run separately the server and one of clients or both of them.
-You should follows by instructions, which you can find in appropriate [readme file](#links-to-readme-files)
+To see how it works you should clone this repo and run separately the server and one of clients or both of them.
+You should follows the instructions, which you can find in appropriate [readme file](#links-to-readme-files)

 ### Links to Readme files